mathboy7/CTF/HITCON/babyfs/README.md

 So, the scenario looks very simple.<br>
 - Allocate 2 file streams. (/dev/fd/0 and anything else)
-- Overwrite second file stream's \_IO_read_ptr and call file 1's write menu.
+- Overwrite second file stream's \_IO_read_ptr and call file 1's write menu. (can read 1byte per attempt)
-- Close file 1, allocate file 1 and
+- Close file 1, allocate file 1 and repeat it to get full address of heap and libc.